darklab8/autogit/docs/git-conventional-commits.md

 - By using [CI run with autogit](../.github/workflows/validate.yml) for every commit push or pull request!

-## Tools
+## What makes autogit different?

 There are many [tools for conventional commits](https://www.conventionalcommits.org/en/about/)

-What makes this tool different?
+Autogit is different by having next things:
 - It was written with [CI usage in mind](../.github/workflows/validate.yml)
-  - it is easy to insert it into any other CI instrument with such an example.
+  - it is easy to insert it into any other CI instrument with the example.
   - just ensure you clone a repository with the history of your tags and commits 😉
 - as a Golang compiled binary it does not require you to install node.js of a specific version or any other heavy interpreter for its running in CI or at the local dev machine.
   - even having `git` installed is not required for this tool to operate.